xiaoyuze88/rem-responsive-layout/README.md

     <body></body>
     </html>

-Then it will handler the font-size for your responsize `rem` layout.
+Then it will handler the font-size for your responsive `rem` layout.

 These codes are modified and optimize for my own usage from [Jieyou](https://github.com/jieyou/rem_layout) and [Wintercn](https://github.com/amfe/lib.flexible).